Difference between BDA approved, BBMP approved, BMRDA approved, and BIAPPA approved?

 You can get khata of a land at sub registers office.
 It will have details like khata no, survey no, hobli, buit up area of house in land and current owner.

-Have answered above – Not advisable to but if the land is for investment purpose, if you plan to build a home and stay there, then its ok
+Not advisable to buy if the land is for investment purpose, if you plan to build a home and stay there, then its ok

 Non-BDA, Gram Panchayat approved ?